Sameer-7419/tin-dog/README.md

 # tin-dog
-Landing page for tinder for dogs
+It is a landing page for tinder for dogs,
+Clone the repository and start live server to see the project locally.